-As everyone knows, neckties are expensive and we want them to last throughout their fashion cycle and beyond - they'll be back!
+As everyone knows, neckties are expensive.
+Learning to store them properly will see them through their current fashion cycle and beyond.
+Remember, they'll be back in style one day!
 Proper storage is important to protect the fibers from breaking and to protect the color and finish of the tie.

-Ties can be hung with the suit they go with so they are easy to find each time you wear the suit.
-Let them rest for at least three days before you wear them again.
-Shift ties from time to time so wrinkles don’t occur where they touch the hanger.
+Ties can be hung with the suit they accessorize they are easy to find each time you wear the suit.
+Hang the tie over the trousers so it is not touching the hanger.
+Let the tie rest for at least three days before you wear it again.

 When packing for a trip, fold the tie into fourths and slip it inside the pocket of the suit jacket.
 Or, roll the tie and use a small box tucked in the corner of your luggage to prevent wrinkling.
 When you arrive at your destination, hang the tie on the bathroom door before you take your shower.
 The steam will freshen the tie and relax any wrinkles that may have formed.